SkafteNicki/dtu_mlops/s2_organisation_and_version_control/code_structure.md

 ## Python projects

-While the same template in principal could be used regardless of what language we were using for our machine learning or data science application, there are certain considerations to take into account based on what language we are using.
+While the same template in principle could be used regardless of what language we were using for our machine learning or data science application, there are certain considerations to take into account based on what language we are using.
-Python is the dominant language for machine learning and data science currently, which is why we in this section are focusing on some of the special files you will need for your Python projects.
+Python is the dominant language for machine learning and data science currently, which is why we in this section are focusing on some special files you will need for your Python projects.

 The first file you may or may not know is the `__init__.py` file.
 In Python the `__init__.py` file is used to mark a directory as a Python package.
-Therefore as a bare minimum, any Python package should look something like this:
+Therefore, as a bare minimum, any Python package should look something like this:

 ```txt
 ├── src/